Planning and Learning Using Adaptive Entropy Tree Search: Experiments

 \subsection{Ablations}

 In order to measure the contribution of the different components of ANTS, we perform additional experiments with pretrained networks, removing the individual features of our method.
 For each variant we report the mean and median human-normalized score.
 The results are shown in Figure~\ref{fig:ablations}.
 ANTS \piotrm{We should perhaps write ANTS-S consistently; also on the figure} denotes the full algorithm using Shannon entropy.
-NO-SHAPING denotes ANTS without pseudoreward shaping and MENTS-EVAL denotes a variant of ANTS where leaf initialization is performed using \eqref{eq:tents_eval}, as done in \citet{ments} and \citet{tents}.
+NO-SHAPING denotes ANTS without pseudoreward shaping and MENTS-EVAL denotes a variant of ANTS where leaf initialization is performed using \eqref{eq:tents_eval}, as done in \cite{ments} and \cite{tents}.
 We additionally include NO-E3W, denoting ANTS that samples directly from $\pi(a | s) \propto \exp \left( Q(s, a) / \tau \right)$ during the selection phase, instead of using E3W.
-The ablations use the same base hyperparameter set as in section \textbf{Pretrained Q-networks}.
-In the MENTS-EVAL experiment we re-tune $\tau_\textrm{init}$ jointly on all games, maximizing the mean human-normalized score.
-In both cases, we use the same set of hyperparameter values as when tuning MENTS.
-More details about hyperparameter tuning are included in \appendixref{app:hparams}.

-In Figure~\ref{fig:ablations} we can see that leaf initialization using raw outputs of the Q-network plays the largest role out of the evaluated components of ANTS.
+In Figure~\ref{fig:ablations} we can see that $Q$-value estimation using raw outputs of the Q-network plays the largest role out of the evaluated components of ANTS.
 One possible explanation is that leaf initialization using formula \eqref{eq:tents_eval} retains only information about relations between actions, losing information about the absolute value of a state.
-This could prevent the planner from meaningful comparison of nodes higher in the tree.
+This could prevent the planner from a meaningful comparison of nodes higher in the tree.
 In the case of pseudoreward shaping, the difference is less apparent and only visible in the median human-normalized score plot.
 Interestingly, NO-E3W performs worse than ANTS in terms of mean score and better in terms of median score.
 It appears that E3W sampling is necessary on a small number of games, which escalates the mean score, but hurts on most games, which diminishes the median score.
 It is also worth noticing that the median NO-E3W score has considerably higher variance.

+The ablations use the same base hyperparameter as the experiments in Section~\ref{sec:pretrained}.
+In the MENTS-EVAL experiment, we re-tune $\tau_\textrm{init}$ jointly on all games, maximizing the mean human-normalized score.
+In both cases, we use the same set of hyperparameter values as when tuning MENTS.